viniLataro/viniLataro/README.md

 ### Olá!
 Eu sou o Vinicius Lataro 👋

-- 🔭 I’m currently working on back-end
+- 🔭 I’m currently working on self back-end projects
 - 🌱 I’m currently learning ruby on rails and elixir
-- 😄 Pronouns: he/his
-- ⚡ Fun fact: I'm a musician
+- ⚡ Fun fact: I'm a musician and an architect as a hobby

 <div style="display: inline_block"><br>
   <a href="https://github.com/viniLataro">